yunojuno/django-trello-webhooks/README.rst

 Background
 ----------

+Trello is a very simple web app that manages lists of cards on a board - it's like a digital pinboard.
+You can create cards, comment on them, add attachments, move them from list to list.
+To make it possible to integrate with Trello, it fires off callback events whenever a user interacts with any entity within it.
+There is a huge list of available events.
+This project is designed to make it easy to capture those events, and it includes a canonical implementation of an event receiver that pipes those events to HipChat, which is a hosted IRC-like chat app - exactly like Slack.

 `Trello webhooks <https://trello.com/docs/gettingstarted/webhooks.html>`_
 can only be managed programmatically via the API, which is clever, but also a massive PITA.
 In addition, whilst creating a new webhook, Trello will